Nawaz3651/Nawaz3651/README.md

 - 🌱 I’m currently learning **Python**

-- 🤝 I’m looking for help with understanding machine learning fundamentals **machine learning fundamentals**
+- 🤝 I’m looking for help with understanding **machine learning fundamentals**

 - 📫 How to reach me **azamnawaz3651@gmail.com**